frangucc/thenodechronbook/README.md

 It's not the skill that made him good or bad.
 It's what he did with the skill.
 Those using their ability to hack to commit cyber-crime are NEVER cool with us.
 In-fact, we even confront them in the book at some point and draw a clear line in the sand about what's right and wrong.

-Illegal activity is something entirely different, but none the less can be combined with hacking, just like you can combine knives with murder, but you still use them to cut tomatoes to make pasta.
+In a nutshell, hackers can find their way into anything and that's a skill we need more of.

 # Teaching isn't just about memorization.

-As new company exploring an expiramental new transmedia method of teaching, our initial barriers in convincing young prospects had everything to do with getting the kids to spend time willingly on this, on their own.
-As parents or teachers, we know there's only so much we can do to tell this kids this is awesome, but at some point, they need to find this part out on their own.
+Gamifyed is a new company exploring an expiramental new transmedia method of teaching.
+Our initial barriers in convincing young teens to willingly spend time on this we're unsettling.
+What we ultimately found is that they need new forms of motivation to break the barrier.
+Since this moment, our we've been obsessed with figuring this out.

-To figure this out, we researched "why gifted hackers spend such huge amounts of time learning, exploiting and tampering with technology."
-We looked carefully at the moments when hackers had their first "aha moments" and when they knew it was "right for them."
-In the first volume, these specific experiences are what has helped an entire team of people create such a prolific educational text.
+We've done formal research on "why gifted hackers spend such huge amounts of time learning, exploiting and tampering with technology."
+We looked carefully at the moments when hackers had their first "aha moments" and when they "just knew they could code."
+What we found out has been incorporated into every picture, facial expression, text and QR code in the book.

-And what we found is that being able to leverage the graphic novel format completely unshackles us from what the traditional text book has to offer in this area.
-And we believe that some day, 3D games on conosoles or VR platforms add to this.
-These new age mediums some day play a much greater role in the rapid education and deep learning of some of the complex subjects in this field. provide immersive, graphical environments to train and simulate components, connections and conventions.
+Throughout this process, we have found that *being able to leverage the graphic novel format* completely unshackles us from what the traditional text book has to offer.
+And we believe that some day 3D games on conosoles or VR platforms add to this.
+These new age mediums some day play a much greater role in the rapid onset of deep tech education.

-To prove this, we setup tests with kids to measure how they learn when using different forms of media.
+In the future, we plan to invesgitate this idea more and with a graphic novel foundation, cast, we setup tests with kids to measure how they learn when using different forms of media.
 Given the same content on paper in text form, with graphics and as a game, we observed that in game form, not only was retention of information higher, but that kids were more likely to want to continue on.
 Next to that we discovered full color, rich graphics combined with storyform content, no matter whether in print or in storymode, was twice as impactful on the learner.

 ![](https://cl.ly/080Q0I1G1y21/non_reading.jpg)